BrainCOGS/U19-pipeline-python/README.md

 |'-10'  | -10* |
 |'0'    | 0*    |

-\*Would expect this to be stored as 1 based on the rules of `bool` in python
+\*Would expect this to be stored as 1 based on the rules of `bool` in python.
+See: https://github.com/datajoint/datajoint-docs/issues/222